WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 Download the Windows installer (.msi) and follow the instructions.
 Wasabi will be installed to your `C:\Program Files\WasabiWallet\` folder.
 You will also have an icon in your Start Menu and on your Desktop.

 After first run, a working directory will be created: `%appdata%\WalletWasabi\`.
+Among others, here is where your wallet files and your logs reside.

+# Debian/Ubuntu Based Linux

+After downloading the `.deb` package install it by running double clicking on it or running `sudo dpkg -i Wasabi-1.1.1.deb`.

-Amongst others, here is where your wallet files and your logs reside.
+After first run, a working directory will be created: `~/.walletwasabi/`.
+Among others, here is where your wallet files and your logs reside.

 # Linux